Annual Meeting of the National Association of Women Lawyers

-Ms. Hogan was recognized as a leading lawyer and as one of the “Top 250 Women in Litigation” by Benchmark Litigation in 2017 and 2018, which quoted one client as saying “Mary Beth has been efficient, responsive, proactive and expert in her work with us.
+Ms. Hogan is recognized as a leading lawyer and as one of the “Top 250 Women in Litigation” by Benchmark Litigation, which quotes one client as saying “Mary Beth has been efficient, responsive, proactive and expert in her work with us.
 She is conscious of our budget limitations and [is] very respectful.”
 She was also named in Crain’s inaugural list of “Leading Women Lawyers in New York City,” which recognizes “trailblazers who found multiple paths to excellence.”

-Ms. Hogan is ranked as a leading lawyer in Chambers USA (2008-2015), where she has been praised for her “top-notch skills in drafting and analysis,” and where clients have described her as “focused, practical and cooperative.
-She has a great understanding of our business needs and can cut straight to the issues.”
-Ms. Hogan is also recommended for Labor and Employment Litigation, Financial Services (Litigation) (2016) and International Litigation by The Legal 500 US (2016 & 2017) which describes her as “intellectual, thorough and knowledgeable.”
+Ms. Hogan is ranked as a leading lawyer in Chambers USA (2022), where she has been praised for her “top-notch skills in drafting and analysis,” and where clients describe her as “a fantastic and very deft lawyer who has handled a number of very high-profile investigations.”
+Ms. Hogan is also recommended for Financial Services (Litigation) and International Litigation by The Legal 500 US (2022), which has described her as “intellectual, thorough and knowledgeable.”

 The New York Law Journal named Ms. Hogan a “Top Women in Law” in 2016 and in 2015 she was named “Lawyer of the Year for Private Practice” for gender diversity in the profession by Chambers & Partners.
 Ms. Hogan was also recognized in Profiles in Diversity Journal’s “Women Worth Watching” issue (2014).
 She also received the Chambers USA Women in Law award for “Up and Coming Lawyer of the Year” for Litigation (2012) and received the “Law and Society” Award from New York Lawyers For the Public Interest in 2018.
 Rutgers Law School awarded her its 2014 “Distinguished Alumni Award” and also the Eric Neisser Public Service Award in 2006.